 VRQA-approved SEOs include government, Catholic and independent schools, and community and other not-for-profit organisations.

 International students participating in an official student exchange program enter Australia on a subclass 500 student visa.

 Official exchange students do not pay school tuition fees, and host families volunteer to provide accommodation.

-Student exchange programs do not include school group study tours, or short-term cultural or private visits by students holding visitor visas (such as private arrangements initiated by parents hosting relatives or family friends).
+Student exchange programs do not include school group study tours, or short-term private visits by students holding visitor visas.
+For example, they do not include students travelling with a parent or hosted by relatives.

 Student exchange programs are different from the full-fee paying international students program offered at Victorian schools registered to deliver courses to international students.